 For architects and their consultants' there is no reasonable choice but to use the general contractor’s management system as the primary shared system during construction.

 This has a number of drawbacks for the design team:

-Contractor systems are created for contractors, and are generally streamlined for design or engineering firms.
+Contractor systems are created for contractors, and are generally not streamlined for design or engineering firms.

-The settings for the system and the data in it are controlled by the contractor (for example, the method for calculating turn-around times for RFIs and submittals).
+The settings for the system and the data in it are controlled by the contractor (for example, the calculation of turn-around times for RFIs and submittals).
 The project logs tell a story, and on the contractor’s system the story is told from the contractor’s point of view.

 When the project is complete (or any time the site administrator chooses) the contractor’s shared site shuts down, at which point the design team firms must rely on the records in their possession (which hopefully have been copied to their network and filed in an organized way).